MathisSL/Autoencoder_pytorch/README.md

 <img width="556" alt="SRCNN_architecture" src="https://github.com/user-attachments/assets/2523e7cf-8cf7-469a-9801-2450c8baf1b8" />

 Figure 1 shows the different kernels/filters of the SRCNN architecture.
 You can see that there are three layers.
-Figure 2 shows the patch extraction process that is done by the SRCNN model. =>
+Figure 2 shows the patch extraction process that is done by the SRCNN model.

 There are three convolutional layers in the SRCNN model.
-We apply the ReLU activation to the first two convolutional layers only.
+We apply the ReLU activation to the first two convolutional layers only.*

-To get an in-depth explanation of the architecture, I recommend that you read the original paper.
+## Le débruitage d’images par patchs :